Cognigy/Documentation/docs/live-agent/assistants/ai-copilot-whisper.md

 The Endpoint setup is completed.

-## Test LA AI Copilot
+## Test AI Copilot Whisper

-To test LA AI Copilot, follow these steps:
+To test AI Copilot Whisper, follow these steps:

 1. Start a Webchat session.
 2. Complete the handover process to Live Agent.